 Ride2Health

-United Way of the Brazos Valley Program Wins $25,000 Grant Thanks to Community Support
+United Way of the Brazos Valley Program Provides Transportation to those in need of Health Services

-United Way of the Brazos Valley’s health care transportation program, Ride2Health, has won a $25,000 grant from State Farm thanks to online votes from the community.
-This rideshare program connects local volunteer drivers to patients needing transportation to non-emergency health care appointments, mental health services and pharmacies.
+United Way of the Brazos Valley’s health care transportation program, Ride2Health, began in August 2021 thanks to a State Farm Good Neighbor Grant.
+This rideshare program uses Lyft to assist patients needing transportation to non-emergency health care appointments, mental health services and pharmacies.

 With the grant funds, United Way of the Brazos Valley launched the program with five local partner organizations, including the Prenatal Clinic, MHMR Authority of Brazos Valley, the Brazos Valley Council on Alcohol and Substance Abuse, Health for All, and HealthPoint.